ximini82/relationstorage.js/README.md

 ```

 ## Store your already existing objects
-if you already have objects, and you can't allocate them, use "storeObjectsAs".
+If you already have objects, and you can't allocate them, use "storeObjectsAs".
 The objects will be stored automatically and every object gets the id and the classtype.

 ```javascript
 	//object which already exists